kosolabs/axum-anyhow/README.md

 }
 ```

-The enricher callback receives:
+The error interceptor callback receives:

 - A mutable reference to the `ApiErrorBuilder` - you can add metadata or modify any field
-- A `RequestContext` providing access to request information through getter methods:
+- A `RequestSnapshot` providing access to request information through getter methods:
   - `method()` - returns the HTTP method
   - `uri()` - returns the request URI
   - `headers()` - returns the request headers

-This works seamlessly with all error types (`Result`, `Option`) and the `?` operator - no manual enrichment needed!
+This works seamlessly with all error types (`Result`, `Option`) and the `?` operator.

 See the `examples/with-enricher.rs` for a complete working example.